mathieutu/vue-cli-plugin-express/README.md

 ### Production

 For production use you need to move `@vue/cli-service` from `devDependencies`to `dependencies`.
-Then build your app and run the server;
+Then build your app and run the server:

 ```sh
 yarn build